|

 asserted that the constitution of Kuwait should be above the Quran and Islamic law in governing the country.
 The interview was broadcast on Kuwaiti Al-Shahed TV on 8 March.
 Its theme was the rise of Islamic extremism.
 During the interview, Jassem

-to the violence across the Middle East and divisions between Sunni and Shia Muslims.
+violence across the Middle East and divisions between Sunni and Shia Muslims.
 She said that if you just went back to holy books and relied on them, society could not move forward.
-Her remarks provoked a storm of attacks against her,
+Her remarks provoked a storm of attacks against her, spearheaded by

 |